Capturing computational environments

 • What are virtual environments?

-• How can we use them to capture information about a specific computational environment
+• How can we use them to capture information about a specific computational environment?

 Objectives

-• Develop conceptual understanding of virtual environments
+• Develop a conceptual understanding of virtual environments

 Now you have a better idea of the challenges around computational reproducibility let’s look at how Package Managers and Virtual Environments can be used in conjunction to capture the ‘packages’ layer of your project’s computational environment.

-What is a Package Manager?
+What is a Package and a Package Manager?

+As mentioned in the previous section, a package can be broadly defined as a bundle of code that is designed to accomplish a specific task.
 As the name suggests, a Package Manager is a tool used for adding, remove, upgrade, and keeping track of the packages installed for a particular piece of software (including programming languages).
-As part of this course we will be using Python, and so we will be using Python’s built in package manager: pip

 In the context of your code, the packages you install are also known as the dependencies for your code (i.e. your code depends on these packages being available to work).
 The packages you install will also have their own dependencies, and these dependencies may have their own dependencies.
 Generally this is not something you need to worry about, because as part of the installation process the package manager will work out the dependencies of all the packages that need to be installed (a process called dependency resolution), and then install them for you.